middlec000/SPA_predict_homelessness/Paper/Paper_Notes.md

 ### [Data Availability](https://journals.plos.org/plosone/s/data-availability)
 ### [Materials, Software and Code Sharing](https://journals.plos.org/plosone/s/materials-software-and-code-sharing) - Done
 Linked directly from the manuscript file - done

-## Prepare your data
-Need to do this

 ## Confirm the author list - Done
 * Full names, including initials if used